-I have always been involved with many types of art , from a young age my mom would teach me to paint.
-I started taking photography as a therapy to help pass time as I went through physical therapy, I had been diagnosed with Parkinson's, epilepsy, a rare disease, Achalasia, a very progressive and destructive of a disease (learn about this at Mayo or Cleveland Clinic), and, a triple bypass!
+I have always been involved with many types of art , from a young age my mom would teach me how to paint.
+I started taking photography and printing as a useful tool in diverting pain., as I went through years of physical therapy, I had been diagnosed with Parkinson's, epilepsy, a rare disease, Vigorous Achalasia, a very progressive and destructive of a disease (learn about this at Mayo or Cleveland Clinic), and, a numerous heart procedures and triple bypass!
 It help me to gain ability to be productive again, but also learning to re-learn, as a friend and mentor of an Aveda Distribution/Teaching Center taught me, to crawl, walk and run.
 I think I'll stroll for a for awhile

-I have been awarded in the salon business, 2nd/State 6th Nationally in competitions, and I have taught other salons, invented, and tested products.
-I also have won awards in writing, art and photography; hence, , it is the experience of learning, being in the presence, what binds all as one, in this world of constant moving images and the interconnections, the intricacies that intrigues me.
+I have been awarded in the salon business, 2nd/State 5/6th Nationally in competitions, and I have taught other salons, invented, and tested products.
+I also have won awards in writing, art and photography; it is the experience of learning, being in the presence, what binds all as one, in this world of constant moving images and the interconnections, the intricacies that intrigues me.
 This is why I take all types of photography.

-Since I was not able to walk, excersise, do normal activities, I just wanted to live.
+Since at first, I was not able to walk, excursus, do normal activities, I just wanted to live.
 My weight dropped to 140+ pounds, to help, my wife would drive me around and take photographs, it then progressed to her holding me steady, (a human tripod!)
 It then got to the point of being able to walk small distance.
 I went a year on a feeding tube to get healthy enough for the Achalasia operation, so I could eat after the open heart, it was a three year period waiting, , I found my self incapacitated again.

-Photography and Art, was therapy for me in sorts, it keeps me going and focused on getting better,, so all of the photos have special meanings to me, some I added poetry too.
+Photography and Art, is a therapy for me, it keeps me going and focused on getting better,, so all of the photos have special meanings to me, some I added poetry too.
 The collection is a diary of my battles/intentions in getting better, and to refocus on beauty more than the constant pain I was in.
 And I then had grandchildren, oh my,, , my children and wife.
 Their encouraging me to want live again, and get better, which I am doing, you got to keep moving..
 Yet, I need to learn to relax, it will be alright.
-I love art, so I am curious in how the public will perceive my creations also, time flew, it was 15yrs latter,,.
+I love art, so I am curious in how the public will perceive my creations also, time flew, it was 15-18yrs latter,,.
 I love showing a wide range of genres, and my mind loves traveling through other artist creations, , I get to see the world through their eyes.
 Thank you.
 Timothy N Cannon